-The purpose of $E_i$ is to guarantee that for $f\in E_0 \cap \ldots \cap E_i$, the value of $x_f(\,\cdot\,)$ will be near $x_i$ for a time interval very close to $[h_i, h_{i+1}]$.
+The purpose of $E_i$ is to guarantee that for $f\in E_0 \cap\cdots \cap E_i$, the value of $x_f( \cdot )$ will be near $x_i$ for a time interval very close to $[h_i, h_{i+1}]$.

 More precisely, assume that $x_i>0$, and focus on the positive half of the path $f|[0, \infty)$.
-See Figure \ref{FirstBlocks} for the case $i=1$.
-What $E_i$ adds to the intersection is that $f|[0, \infty)$ up to the point $x_i(1-\gd)$ does not reach a new minimum or maximum, then it creates a new minimum (hole) near $x_i$, and then a barrier of height $h_{i^+}$ ahead of it.
+See Figure~\ref{FirstBlocks} for the case $i=1$.
+What $E_i$ adds to the intersection is that $f|[0, \infty)$ up to the point $x_i(1-\gd)$ does not reach a new minimum or maximum.
+Then it creates a new minimum (hole) near $x_i$, and then a barrier of height $h_{i^+}$ ahead of it.
 But $E_{i^-}$ has already created a barrier of height about $h_i$.
 Moreover, on the negative side there is a barrier of height at least $h_{i+1}$ following a minimum for $f|(-\infty, 0]$ which is not deeper than the hole in the event $E_i$.
-So indeed, the value of $x_f(\,\cdot\,)$ will be near $x_i$ at least for a time interval almost equal to $[h_i, h_{i+1}]$.
+So indeed, the value of $x_f( \cdot )$ will be near $x_i$ at least for a time interval almost equal to $[h_i, h_{i+1}]$.

-Note also that the barrier created by $E_i$ makes sure that from height about $h_i$ until height about $h_{i^+}$, the process $x_f$ either stays constant or jumps to negative values.
-I.e., it does not advance to another positive value.
+Note also that the barrier created by $E_i$ makes sure that from height about $h_i$ until height about $h_{i^+}$, the process $x_f$ either stays constant or jumps to negative values; that is, it does not advance to another positive value.

-\nid \B{The indices in $\C{I}_\infty$}
+\subsubsection{The indices in $\C{I}_\infty$}

-\nid By symmetry, we may assume that the $x_i$'s for $i\in \C{I}_\infty$ are positive.
-For a locally bounded function $f$ defined in $\D{R}$, and $z$ fixed, let $R_zf:[z,\infty)\to[0,\infty)$ denote $f$ reflected from its running minimum after $z$, namely
+By symmetry, we may assume that the $x_i$'s for $i\in \C{I}_\infty$ are positive.
+For a locally bounded function $f$ defined in $\D{R}$, and $z$ fixed, let $R_zf\dvtx [z,\infty)\to[0,\infty)$ denote $f$ reflected from its running minimum after $z$, namely

-Let $q=\min \C{I}_\infty$.
-For $i\in \C{I}_\infty$, define the set $E_i$ of paths $f$ so that $R_{w_q(1+\gd)}f$ is in
+Let $q=\min\C{I}_\infty$.
+For $i\in\C{I}_\infty$, define the set $E_i$ of paths $f$ so that $R_{w_q(1+\gd)}f$ is in

 and $f$ satisfies